-Platform: Desktop & mobile responsive
+Platform: Mobile & web responsive

-Role: Product Manager, UX Designer, Usability Tester, User Researcher
+Role: Product Manager, UX Design & Research

-Education about childcare is critical for our persona.
-This user flow considers a user's education prior to purchase.
-Education can include product reviews, blogs, social proof and social media.
+This flow considers education prior to purchase.
+Education includes referrals, product reviews, blogs, social proof, social media.

 For mobile, alternate stacking of features was the ideal way to represent content.